 Learn how to set up different policies for departments sharing the same Office 365 tenant with our free webinar “Tailoring Microsoft Teams & Delegating Administration in Office 365!” on August 7th at 11:00 AM EST.

 This is the first in a seven-part blog series about migrating to Microsoft Teams.
-For Part Two, click here.
+See the others below:

 So, you want to use Microsoft Teams in your organisation?
 Great choice, I think you’re going to love it!

 But before installing the Microsoft Teams software, creating a team, adding your colleagues to it, and then telling them to install it and start working there, let’s pump the breaks for a minute.

 Microsoft Teams is a powerful tool that utilises and surfaces a lot of what Office 365 has to offer.
 However, while Microsoft Teams offers its own services, features, and functionality, a large portion of what you’re going to use it for is actually delivered by other services within the Office 365 platform.
 Examples of this are Planner for group task management, Forms for surveys and quizzes, SharePoint for file storage, Stream for team meeting recording, and so on.

 Microsoft Teams relies on user mailboxes that’re hosted in Exchange Online and are powering the advanced features of Outlook.
 While Microsoft Teams can technically run without user mailboxes being hosted in Exchange Online, several Office 365 services rely on the mailbox to work fully, if at all.
 Some of these services use the Exchange mailbox as a store of messaging information, while others just leverage the ability to be able to contact you in the first place.

 An example of this is Microsoft Planner.
 Without Exchange Online users may have issues viewing comments, adding comments to a task, or even viewing their favourite plans at all.
 Similarly, if you want to be notified when a task has been assigned to you, you’re going to need an Exchange Online mailbox.